dekuNukem/duckyPad/duckyscript3_instructions.md

 You should use `OLED_CLEAR`, `OLED_CURSOR`, and `OLED_PRINT` to set up the display, then use this to print it.

+This is much faster than updating the whole screen for every change.

 ### `OLED_RESTORE`

 Restore the default profile/key name display. `OLED_UPDATE` **NOT NEEDED**.